dhellmann/pymotw-3/source/atexit/index.rst

 :Purpose: Register function(s) to be called when a program is closing down.

 The :mod:`atexit` module provides an interface to register functions to be called when a program closes down normally.
-The :mod:`sys` module also provides a hook, :data:`sys.exitfunc`, but only one function can be registered there.
-The :mod:`atexit` registry can be used by multiple modules and libraries simultaneously.

 Registering Exit Callbacks
 ==========================